-Whenever the City Engineer, determines that significant continues, despite installation and maintenance of protective practices, the person conducting the land-disturbing activity will be required to and shall take additional protective action.
+Whenever the City Engineer determines that significant erosion and sedimentation continues, despite installation and maintenance of protective practices, the person conducting the land-disturbing activity will be required to and shall take additional protective action.
 Additional measures may include maintaining a self-inspection record which shall be available to the City Engineer upon request.